michaeljdeeb/old-bootstrap-website/_includes/resume.markdown

 **Software Engineer: January 2013 - July 2014**
 **JAMF Software: Minneapolis, MN**

-- Fixed defects in plug-ins and core product to solve customer issues.
+- Fixed defects in Java plug-ins and core product to solve customer issues.
 - Cooperated across teams to prevent future defects with the API.
 - Archived technical processes for current and future team members.
 - Started a foundation for automated testing of plug-ins via cucumber.